NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Independent field constructs may be created from metadata in two ways: either derived from a netCDF variable using the `cfdm.read` function, or derived from a metadata construct using the `~Field.create_field` method of the field construct.
+Independent field constructs may be created from metadata in two ways: either from a netCDF variable using the `cfdm.read` function, or from a metadata construct using the `~Field.create_field` method of the field construct.

 The `~Field.create_field` method of the field construct identifies a unique metadata construct and returns a new field construct based on its properties and data.
-The new field construct always has domain axis constructs corresponding to the data, and may also contain other metadata constructs that further define its domain.
+The new field construct has domain axis constructs corresponding to the data and, by default, any other metadata constructs that further define its domain.

 .. code:: python